speciationgenomics/speciationgenomics.github.io/_pages/fastsimcoal_tutorial.md

 ```shell
 cat run{1..5}/${PREFIX}/${PREFIX}.bestlhoods | grep -v MaxObsLhood | awk '{print NR,$8}' | sort -k 2
 ```
+Note that `NR` in awk prints out the line number which here corresponds to the run number. $8 is the `MaxEstLhood` column and thus the likelihood we want to compare across different runs.

 Joana wrote a [script](https://github.com/speciationgenomics/scripts/raw/master/fsc-selectbestrun.sh) for you that automatically extracts the files of the best run and copies them into a new folder which it calls `bestrun`.
 Just run it in the directory where all the folders run are located: